paragoner1/crisis-companion/USER_WALKTHROUGH.md

 ---

-**Solana SOS transforms your phone into a life-saving device that's always ready to help in emergencies.
-With advanced voice recognition, community coordination, and blockchain security, it provides 24/7 protection for you and your loved ones.** 🚨📱
+**Solana SOS transforms your phone into a personal emergency medical technician that coaches you through saving lives.
+With professional guidance, community coordination, and blockchain security, it empowers bystanders to provide lifesaving care until professional help arrives.** 🚨📱